robotvisionmu/dockerfiles/README.md

 By default `make install` installs to `/usr/local`.
 If you plan to install to a different directory, say to `./opencv`, then

-- comment `Clean build folder` section found at the end of opencv[-gpu].dockerfile
+- comment `Clean build folder` section found at the end of dockerfile
 - build the image
 - once it's finished, execute the following